freenas/freenas-docs/userguide/sharing.rst

     share per filesystem.

-To better understand these restrictions, consider the following scenario where there are:
+To better understand these restrictions, consider a scenario where there are:

-* 2 networks named *10.0.0.0/8* and
+* two networks, *10.0.0.0/8* and *20.0.0.0/8*
-  *20.0.0.0/8*

 * a ZFS volume named :file:`volume1` with 2 datasets named :file:`dataset1` and :file:`dataset2`

-* :file:`dataset1` has a directory named :file:`directory1`
+* :file:`dataset1` contains a directory named :file:`directory1`

 Because of restriction #3, an error is shown when trying to create one NFS share like this: